bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/part_4.md

 ## Bonus

-One thing you might notice is our simulation doesnt wrap between the edges.
-We can fix this by maniupulating our `game_of_life.wgsl` slightly.
+One thing you might notice is our simulation doesn't wrap between the edges.
+We can fix this by manipulating our `game_of_life.wgsl` slightly.
 In the `is_alive` function we can add the following:

 ```glsl